HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 value: **mall**
 location: **Jakarta**

-If a significant number of features have been tagged in different ways, you can export them separately and then later [merge the shapefiles](https://guides.library.duke.edu/QGIS/Merge) to create one "complete" layer.
+If a significant number of features have alternate tagging, you can export them separately and then later [merge the shapefiles](https://guides.library.duke.edu/QGIS/Merge) together to create one "complete" layer.

 It may be hard to see on the map, but the key: `building`, value: `mall` query returned a not insignificant number of malls.